ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 1. Roll a D16 on the Unusual Ball Attributes table.
 2. Select a single attribute from the Unusual Ball Attributes table.

 During Step 2 of the Start of Drive sequence, the coach must nominate one player from their team to be the kicking player.
-If the roll on the Kick-off table is a double, the ref calls the kicking player out for their flaagrant rules violation and they are immediately Sent-off as though they had committed a Foul (before resolving the Kick-off result).
+If the roll on the Kick-off table is a double, the ref calls the kicking player out for their flagrant rules violation and they are immediately Sent-off as though they had committed a Foul (before resolving the Kick-off result).
 Note that even if the player is Sent-off, the special ball remains in play for this drive!

 For the duration of the drive, the rules for the unusual ball in use apply.
 Aside from these rules, an unusual ball still counts as a normal ball in all respects.
 At the end of the drive, the unusual ball is removed by the referee and replaced with a normal ball during the next Start of Drive sequence.

 **DESIGNER'S NOTE -- A BALL FOR EVERY RACE**

 Astute readers will notice that many of the balls described here tie in with the balls that come with certain teams, but that not all are covered.
 In truth, the various balls that come with the different teams fall into several broad types.
 This list is designed to cover all of those types in broad terms rather than every single ball, and even offers a couple of alternative uses for balls of a similar type.
 For example, both the Limpin' Squig (from the Orc team) and the Greedy Nurgling (from the Nurgle team) are examples of a 'creature'.
 But so too is the Snotling Ball-suit, the Spiteful Sprite Ball and the Skeletal Ball (from the Shambling Undead team).
-Should you wish, these rules and these models are fully interchangeable, it is simply more fun when naming a rule and writing the description to focus upon one specificc ball, so that's what we've done!
+Should you wish, these rules and these models are fully interchangeable, it is simply more fun when naming a rule and writing the description to focus upon one specific ball, so that's what we've done!
 The intention of these rules is to provide fun ways to use all of the different balls that come with the various Blood Bowl teams.

 **UNUSUAL BALL ATTRIBUTES TABLE**